Euler-like modelling of dense granular flows: application to a rotating drum: Concluding discussion

-These simple asymptotics show the importance of understanding the shape of $F$ and $G$ as a function of the forcing and dissipation.
-From an experimental or numerical point of view, one may try and find empirical laws from variation of the control parameters like rotation speed, size of the beads, friction coefficient, etc. From a theoretical point of view, one could try to link these functions to the macroscopic flow geometry and the microscopic properties of the flow or rheology through kinetic equations.
-In a next paper, we explore an alternate strategy, based upon the statistical mechanics Jaynes' interpretation in term of information theory.
-This will lead to Gibbs distributions providing a direct link between the function $F$ and $G$ and the fluctuations of physical quantities.
-In this respect, the present approach provides a useful insight for dense granular flow.
+The main question in the present framework is therefore now to understand and predict the shape of $F$ and $G$ as a function of the forcing and dissipation.
+From an experimental or numerical point of view, one may try and find empirical laws from variation of the control parameters like rotation speed, size of the beads, friction coefficient, etc. From a theoretical point of view, it would be very interesting to be able to derive these functions from a systematic theory.
+In a forthcoming paper, we explore a strategy, based upon the statistical mechanics.
+This will lead to a selection of the possible shapes of $F$ and $G$ based on conservation laws and maximisation of an information entropy.
+Moreover, this strategy leads to Gibbs distributions providing a direct link between the function $F$ and $G$ and the fluctuations of physical quantities.
+Therefore, from the knowledge of the mean flow, one will be able to predict the velocity fluctuations.
+In this respect, the present approach provides a useful insight for dense granular flow in rotating drum and could be applied to other granular flows.
+Finally, we stress that the present approach relies heavily on the 2D character of the flow, that allows the description of the flow non-linearities in terms of Jacobian.
+This feature can be easily generalized to the case of 3D flows with symmetries \cite{Leprovost06_pre}.
+Its extension to arbitrary 3D geometry is currently the subject of a very active research.

-\acknowledgments We gratefully acknowledge O. Dauchot for a critical reading of the manuscript.
-Simulations are performed using LMGC90 software.
-This work is supported by the CINE ({\em Centre d'Information National et d'Enseignement}) under the project lmc2644.
-We are grateful to S. Aumaitre, O. Dauchot, F. Leschenault and R. Monchaux for many enlightening discussions.